Public Works & Transportation FAQ's

 - My roadway has a pothole, who can I contact?
 You can contact our Public Works department for serious concerns, or for minor items place a request online through our Request Tracker or most current online system.
 In the wintertime, a temporary patch is placed as hot mix asphalt is generally not as available.
 For the remainder of the year, requests are collected and several locations are all conducted at one time for efficiency, as entire truckloads of asphalt are normally purchased to patch potholes.

-- Why are there construction signs and no active work always up?
+- Why are there construction signs and no active work?
 Typically the contractor has to place required traffic control signs, which will remain in place during the construction period.
 The City generally only authorizes work from 8 AM to 5 PM in the public right-of-way, or 9 AM to 3:30 PM on certain roads for major activities, restricting the number of impacts to the traveling public.

 - Where can I find upcoming information on transportation projects?
 The City publishes maps under the Public Works department link on the City of Brighton website.
 Also, the Public Works department places project-special signs on City projects.

 - Why is a roadway closed?
 A roadway may be closed for several reasons.
 For transportation or construction projects, it may be because there is not enough room for a vehicle to safely pass, thus a closure and detour is put in place.
 Given the safety concerns, road closure may be permitted.

 - Will the City install a sign for no parking or another sign for my property?
 The City generally will not install signs such as no parking in front of private property as this is intended for public right-of-way and accessible to all of the public.
 If there is another type of concern, such as a damaged sign or missing stop sign, please contact our department so we can schedule a repair.
 You can use our online system to make a request, which is on the City website.